BlueJays6448/FTCSimulator/README.md

 6. Launch your Webots world.

 # Advanced
-To make your simulated robot behave as close as possible to a real robot, add the SimulatorSupport.jar to your Android Studio project and use its methods to make the simulator behave similar to the real world.
+- To make your simulated robot behave as close as possible to a real robot, add the SimulatorSupport.jar to your Android Studio project and use its methods to make the simulator behave similar to the real world.
+- Use the properties file to map motors and convert Webots motors to Servos and Continuos Rotation Servos.